Themes

 Theme Components

-There are 5 core components in Forui’s theming system.
+There are 6 core components in Forui’s theming system.

-can be accessed via context.theme
+The included BuildContext extension allows FThemeData can be accessed via context.theme:

 @override